gammasoft71/xtd/docs/operator_overloads.md

 **❌ DO NOT** be cute when defining operator overloads.

 Operator overloading is useful in cases in which it is immediately obvious what the result of the operation will be.
-For example, it makes sense to be able to subtract one DateTime from another date_time and get a time_span.
+For example, it makes sense to be able to subtract one date_time from another date_time and get a time_span.
 However, it is not appropriate to use the logical union operator to union two database queries, or to use the shift operator to write to a stream.

 **❌ DO NOT** provide operator overloads unless at least one of the operands is of the type defining the overload.